 FAQ

 Have a question?
-Below are answers to some of most Frequently Asked Questions.
-If the answer you are looking for is not there, please feel free to call or email us.
+Below are the answers to some of the most Frequently Asked Questions.
+If the answer you are looking for is not here, please feel free to contact us.

 People of all ages are welcome on the flights, however we do ask you to consider the following: